-- 1. This category comprises renewable energy generation units that supply individual households or users with a small amount of electricity.
+1. This category comprises renewable energy generation units that supply individual households or users with a small amount of electricity.
 The applicability is limited to households and users that do not have a grid connection.
 These units include technologies such as solar power, hydropower, wind power, and other technologies that produce electricity all of which is used on-site by the user, such as solar home systems, and wind battery chargers.
 The renewable generating units may be new or replace existing fossil fuel fired generation.
-The capacity of these renewable energy generators shall not exceed 15 MW. - 2.
-Combined heat and power (co-generation) systems are eligible under categories I.C and I.D. - 3.
-If the unit added has both renewable and non-renewable components (e.g. a wind/diesel unit), the eligibility limit of 15MW for a small-scale CDM project activity applies only to the renewable component.
-If the unit added co-fires [non-] renewable biomass and fossil fuel, the capacity of the entire unit shall not exceed the limit of 15MW. - 4.
-Project activities adding renewable energy capacity should consider the following cases: - 1) Adding new units; - 2) Replacing old units for more efficient units.
+The capacity of these renewable energy generators shall not exceed 15 MW.

+2. Combined heat and power (co-generation) systems are not eligible under this category. ies I.C and I.D.

+3. If the unit added has both renewable and non-renewable components (e.g. a wind/diesel unit), the eligibility limit of 15MW for a small-scale CDM project activity applies only to the renewable component.
+If the unit added co-fires [non-] renewable biomass and fossil fuel, the capacity of the entire unit shall not exceed the limit of 15MW.